SQL·Kotlin·Free

 Kotlin.

-Turn a CREATE TABLE script into Kotlin model classes.
-One file per table, camelCase field names, nullable columns as Type?, and SQL enum types as real Kotlin enum class.
+Turn a CREATE TABLE script into Kotlin data class models.
+One file per table, camelCase field names, nullable columns as Type? = null, and SQL enum types as @Serializable enum class.
 No ORM wiring, no annotations you did not ask for.

 DDL·Kotlin·JVM·Package·MIT